8.3 National strategy on creativity and culture for young people

 - guide pilot projects

-The action note sets out a number of objectives in the short term.
+The action note sets out a number of objectives for 2018 and 2019.
 However, the two policy areas wish to go beyond the stated objectives and actions in this short-term plan and to set benchmarks in the long term.

 To do this substantiated, the note and follow-up trails will be followed by a group of educational and cultural professionals with experience in the practice of cultural education.
 This focus group will be tasked to monitor closely the policy developments and monitor the actions listed in the note, and to report and make proposals for adaptation or improvement where necessary.